-They Research > You Recommend > Company Makes Money > You Get Paid > They Get A Great Product!
+People Research (Google) > You Recommend (your website links to a seller) > The Company Makes Money > You Get Paid > Buyer Gets A Great Product!

 Product reviews are a common example of this style.
 For example, on an art blog you might review a specific type of brush or canvas that you’ve found to be particularly good.
 You could even recommend multiple products in a single post if that suits.
 Art is, of course, not limited to painting.
 I’m just a cretan that doesn’t know anything about art.
 Your art could be music, clothing, or graphic design.